serd223/walked/README.md

 }
 ```

-Now, you can use the `wd` command to use `walked` and change your working directory with it.
+Now, you can use the `wd` command to use `walkEd` and change your working directory with it.

 # Keybinds

 ## Configuration
-By default, `walked` doesn't have a configuration file.
-The path to your desired configuration file can be supplied to the program directly as a command line arguement and if the file doesn't exist, `walked` will create the file in the desired path and fill its contents with the default configuration.
-It is recommended to first run `walked` with your desired configuration file path without creating the file, so later you can edit the generated default configuration easily.
+By default, `walkEd` doesn't have a configuration file.
+The path to your desired configuration file can be supplied to the program directly as a command line arguement and if the file doesn't exist, `walkEd` will create the file in the desired path and fill its contents with the default configuration.
+It is recommended to first run `walkEd` with your desired configuration file path without creating the file, so later you can edit the generated default configuration easily.
 ### Example
 ```console
   $ walked myconf.toml